smartscripts-nl/dynamic-xray/README.md

 7. Copy koreader-settings-and-patches/settings/settings_manager.lua to the settings subfolder of the koreader settings folder of your current installation (this folder should already be present and should contain many files, e.g. sqlite3-files for KOReader's databases).
 8. **⚠️ Check whether the database filename in your KOReader settings folder is "bookinfo_cache.sqlite3".** If not, go through the additional steps listed in [User has a database filename other than "bookinfo_cache.sqlite3"](#user-has-a-database-filename-other-than-bookinfo_cachesqlite3)

+### Updating to new versions

+When you clone new versions of DX, make sure you also update the patch file on your device.
+Otherwise, you might be confronted with crashes...

 ### Entering your own translations for the DX interface

 As of 2025-12-25 translations are now stored in the table xray_translations in the database.
 This table will be automatically created upon KOReader start.
 The translations are lazily stored in that table, only when requested.